 The GDPR enhances EU individuals’ privacy rights and places significantly enhanced obligations on organizations handling data.

-In summary, here are some of the key changes to come into effect with the upcoming GDPR:
+In summary, here are some of the key changes that came into effect with GDPR:

-The provisions of the GDPR apply to any entity that processes personal data of individuals in the European Union (EU), including tracking their online activities, regardless of whether the entity has a physical presence in the EU.
+If you are a company outside the EU, you should still be aware of this.
+The provisions of the GDPR apply to any organization that processes personal data of individuals in the European Union, including tracking their online activities, regardless of whether the organization has a physical presence in the EU.

 If you have any questions, please don't hesitate to contact us at firstname.lastname@example.org.